JMacoustic/Moon_PINN/README.md

-# Dynamic Meta-PINN
+# Meta Fourier PINN

-This is a implementation of Finite PINN model including temporal axis.
-Generates 3x3 metamaterial structure with triangular mesh and simulates dynamics.
+This is a implementation of PINN simulation of Metamaterial in time domain.
+Generates re-entrant honeycomb structure with triangular mesh and simulates dynamics for sinusoidal wave input.
+You can optimize geometry to reduce vibration of the output node.

 ## Installation